Is Vladimir Putin the Beast of Revelation?

 - Seized opportunities to exploit American weaknesses.

-- Annexed Crimea from Ukraine and is currently threatening to intervene in eastern Ukraine.
+- Annexed Crimea from Ukraine and intervened in eastern Ukraine.

 We believe that there will soon be a fulfillment of the prophecies of the beast.
 This power is forming in the world today—but it is not forming in Russia!
 In other words, neither Vladimir Putin nor Russia is the beast of Revelation.